NinjaLogix/Spring4Example/README.md

 Note: this will not be using Spring boot as of now.
 I wanted to focus on each topic with as mininal auto config as possible
 Note: The version number here is behind on purpose.
 I jumped ahead a bit to learn Spring Batch so the version number had to reflect the changes.

-## Prereqs that need to be installed
+## Prereqs for this build
 - Java 1.8
 - Gradle 4.6 ( Needed for Gretty plugin)
 - MySQL

-- Preferred IDE, I use intellij personally
+## Tools for this project
+- Intellij Idea
+- DataGrip
+-

 ## Usage
 Testing